TheXorog/BeatRecorder/README.md

 # OBSControl

 This application is for people who record their BeatSaber gameplay using OBS.
-It connects to [HttpStatus](https://github.com/opl-/beatsaber-http-status/) to detect the current game-state and [obs-websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/) to automatically start and stop the recording.
+It connects to **[beatsaber-http-status](https://github.com/opl-/beatsaber-http-status/)** or **[BSDataPuller](https://github.com/kOFReadie/BSDataPuller)** to detect the current game-state and **[obs-websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/)** to automatically start and stop the recording.

 Files are saved where-ever you set your output folder to in OBS.